freelabz/secator/README.md

 	<summary>PyPI</summary>

 	pipx install secator
-	secator install go    # install the latest version of Go secator install ruby  # install the latest version of Ruby secator install tools # install supported tools

   You can also use `pip install secator` but make sure you are in a virtual environment !

+  Then you can run:

+	secator install go    # latest version of Go secator install ruby  # latest version of Ruby secator install tools # supported tools

+  Note: you can skip these steps if you are managing tools externally, or don't want to install everything.

 </details>

 <details>